 What Happens If I am Hurt in an Accident?

-FAQ's ABOUT CAR ACCIDENTS AND SERIOUS BODILY INJURY
+Frequently Asked Questions ABOUT CAR ACCIDENTS AND SERIOUS BODILY INJURY

 Unfortunately, the Fort Myers / Cape Coral area can be a dangerous place when it comes to motor vehicle accidents.
 Serious accidents happen when cars, motorcycles, and commercial trucks of all shapes and sizes try to share the road.
 Unfortunately, Lee County, Florida, is on track to exceed 100 traffic crash fatalities in 2015 – the first time that would occur since 2007.

 At Goldberg Noone Abraham, we represent people who have been seriously hurt in an accident through no fault of their own.
 Their lives, and those of their loved ones, have been completely torn apart by the careless or negligent actions of someone else.
 After such a devastating crash, our clients are left with countless questions about getting on with their lives.
 There are almost always huge medical bills, costs relating to continuing medical care and rehabilitative treatment, repairing or replacing their vehicle, and myriad other concerns.

 We have compiled a list of our most frequently asked questions our clients have after being involved in an accident.
 While it is impossible to cover every potential situation that can arise after a crash, we have made every effort to provide accurate and comprehensive answers to the key questions someone may have in that situation.

 WHAT DO I DO IMMEDIATELY AFTER A CRASH?